thoughtspot/thoughtspot.github.io/pages/admin/loading/create_schema_with_script.md

 ---
-title: [elephant]
+title: [Write a SQL script to create the schema]
 tags: [formatting]
 keywords: tbd
 last_updated: tbd
 summary: "blerg"
 sidebar: mydoc_sidebar
 ---
-# Write a SQL script to create the schema

 Using a SQL script to create your schema is a recommended best practice.
 This makes it easier to adjust the schema definitions and recreate the schema quickly, if needed.

 The schema creation script is a text file that contains all the SQL commands to create your schema.
 Comments should be enclosed in the comment tags /\* and \*/.